2015 NASCAR Camping World Truck Series

 Erik Jones, the 2015 Camping World Truck Series champion as well as rookie of the year.

 Tyler Reddick finished second behind Jones.

 Matt Crafton, the 2013 and 2014 champion, finished third in the championship.

 Toyota won the NASCAR manufacturers' championship with 14 wins and 1049 points.

-The 2015 NASCAR Camping World Truck Series was the 21st season of the NASCAR Camping World Truck Series, the third highest stock car racing series sanctioned by NASCAR in North America.
-It was contested over twenty-three races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead-Miami Speedway.
+The 2015 NASCAR Camping World Truck Series was the 21st season of the NASCAR Camping World Truck Series, the pickup truck racing series sanctioned by NASCAR in North America.
+It was contested over twenty-three races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead–Miami Speedway.
 Erik Jones of Kyle Busch Motorsports won the series championship, becoming the youngest champion in the Camping World Truck Series.